EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 Frequently asked questions

 Under section 42 of the Children and Families Act 2014, where an EHCP specifies educational provision, the local authority has an absolute duty to secure that provision.
 This is not a duty to use 'best endeavours' or to 'try' — it is an unconditional obligation.
-If an EHCP names provision and it is not being delivered, the LA is in breach of a statutory duty.
+If an EHCP names provision and it is not being delivered, the local authority is in breach of a statutory duty.

 What counts as 'provision not being made'?